programmercave0/programmercave-blog/_posts/2022-09-27-Enable-Natural-Scrolling-for-Touchpad-in-Linux.md

 title: "How to Enable Natural Scrolling for Touchpad on OpenSuse Tumbleweed"
 description: "Are you having trouble getting natural scrolling to work on your touchpad after updating OpenSuse Tumbleweed?
 Don't worry, we've got you covered.
 We've gone through the process of searching various websites and experimenting with different techniques, and we've finally found a solution.
 We'll walk you through the steps we took to get natural scrolling working on our touchpad, including modifying the wrong configuration file, encountering the dreaded blank screen of death, and rolling back to a previous snapshot.
 Please note that this tutorial is specifically for enabling natural scrolling on a touchpad, not a mouse.
 There are plenty of other resources available for enabling natural scrolling on a mouse."
 author: "Programmercave"
-header-img: "/assets/Enable-Natural-Scrolling/pic1.png"
+header-img: "/assets/images/Enable-Natural-Scrolling/pic1.png"
 tags:  [Linux, Ubuntu, OpenSuse, Tumbleweed]
 date: 2022-09-27
+toc: true
 ---

-* toc
-{:toc}
+## Introduction

 Are you having trouble getting natural scrolling to work on your touchpad after updating OpenSuse Tumbleweed?
 Don't worry, we've got you covered.
 We've gone through the process of searching various websites and experimenting with different techniques, and we've finally found a solution.
 We'll walk you through the steps we took to get natural scrolling working on our touchpad, including modifying the wrong configuration file, encountering the dreaded blank screen of death, and rolling back to a previous snapshot.
 Please note that this tutorial is specifically for enabling natural scrolling on a touchpad, not a mouse.
 There are plenty of other resources available for enabling natural scrolling on a mouse.